microsoft/playwright/docs/src/test-sharding-js.md

 GitHub Actions supports [sharding tests between multiple jobs](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) using the [`jobs.<job_id>.strategy.matrix`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) option.
 The `matrix` option will run a separate job for every possible combination of the provided options.

 The following example shows you how to configure a job to run your tests on four machines in parallel and then merge the reports into a single report.
-Don't for get to add `reporter: process.env.CI ? 'blob' : 'html',` to your `playwright.config.ts` file as in the example above.
+Don't forget to add `reporter: process.env.CI ? 'blob' : 'html',` to your `playwright.config.ts` file as in the example above.

 1. First we add a `matrix` option to our job configuration with the `shard` option containing the number of shards we want to create. `shard: [1/4, 2/4, 3/4, 4/4]` will create four shards, each with a different shard number.